Haz14/demo2-repo/README.md

 #demo

-this how to use this project
+this how to use this project!